ysyk2021/the-power-of-collaboration-in-effective-communication-encouraging-cooperation-and-synergy/src/chapter-4-2.md

-Chapter 4: Principles of Effective Communication: Active Listening and Empathy Skills
+Active Listening and Empathy Skills
 =====================================================================================

 Effective communication is a critical component of successful collaboration.
 In this chapter, we'll explore the principles of effective communication, including active listening and empathy skills.